It makes sense to cast your net widely when looking at boarding schools. Here's why.

 These factors trump the focus on getting into a competitive boarding school.

 When you truly explore all the possibilities, you might well find yourself outside your personal comfort zone.
 The boarding school which seems to have everything you want is located in another part of the country.
 It is a 2 hour plane trip from your hometown.
 Should you cross it off your shortlist?
 I suggest that you keep it on your shortlist.
 Thoroughly explore the transportation options available to you.
 It might not be as scary as you thought.
 Finally, you have to come to terms with the reality that your child may decide to go to university on the other side of the country anyway.
 Or for that matter, she may decide to study abroad.
 Sending your child off to boarding school will eliminate much angst when she heads off to college.
 "Been there, Mom!
 Done that, Dad!"
 I am not saying it is easy for us parents to send our children off to boarding school.
 But deal with it.
 You will find that the payoff is a rich one.

 Choose a blend of schools.

-This is very essence of choosing a boarding school.
+This is the very essence of choosing a boarding school.
 Assuming everything else is working in your favor, choose a blend of schools from competitive to not very competitive.
 Don't forget that you will have to visit schools.
-During the visit you and/or the school's admissions staffers may decide that this is just not a good fit from your perspective and from theirs.
+During the visit, you and/or the school's admissions staffers may decide that this is just not a good fit from your perspective and from theirs.
 But since you have a couple more schools to visit, all is not lost.
 Accept the realities of the situation.
 No need to blame yourself or the school.
 It just was not a good match.

 Avoid being locked out of schools you like.